The Five Best Free Agent Signings

 2. Bruce Hurst, 1989

 This name might be a surprise to some, but make no mistake, this was a great sign by the Friars.

-Hurst was signed by the Padres in 1989 for a five-year deal worth just over $11 million.
-In his first season with the Padres, he led the National League with 10 complete games.
+The Padres signed Hurst in 1989 for a five-year deal worth just over $11 million.
+In his first season with the Padres, he led the National League with ten complete games.
 He threw 244 innings with 15 wins and a 131 ERA+.
 Hurst delivered time and time again and was worth that big contract, which does not happen often.

 - Mark Loretta, 2003

 Loretta might be one of the most underappreciated Padres player in franchise history.
 He came to the ball club in 2003 on a four-year, $9.75 million contract.
 He was worth every dollar.
 He showed up with a .295 average over his previous two seasons, and he exceeded that in San Diego.
 His previous career-high in home runs was seven.
 He hit 13 in 2003 and 16 in 2004.
 This was also while he maintained a stellar .325 average and 130 OPS+ over that span.
 He was a six-win player in 2004 with a 6.3 oWAR.
 That is similar value to what Joey Votto and Kris Bryant did this last season.

 He declined a bit defensively at second base, but he was serviceable.
 Plus, with that bat, who cares?
 Over his three seasons in a Padre uniform, Loretta batted .314 with a 121 OPS+.
 He deservedly got an All-Star bid in 2004.
 What’s overlooked is that he helped lay the groundwork for the 2005 National League West champion Padres team.
 That year, he hit .280 and was a leader in the clubhouse.
 He had four hits and two RBI in that Division Series against the Cardinals.